ObviouslyLuuk/evoman_framework/README.md

 - no info about the map itself (like if there's a hill in front of the player)
 - no info about the state of the enemy (for enemy 4 specifically)
 - only a single timestep of inputs

-Todo:
-- make plot legends and text larger

-Log:
-- changed input normalization
-- changed fitness function
-- parent selection multinomial (fitness proportionate selection) seems to do better than greedy and tournament
-- same thing for survivor selection
-- tried crossover like described in the multi_evolution baseline paper, and also an ensemble crossover method, but didn't improve
-- implemented adaptive decaying mutation noise based on average fitness of the population
-- experimented with evaluating each individual on multiple enemy positions, this improves randomini performance obviously